mglev1n/display-item-order/README.md

 ```

 ## Results
 More text here...
 ````

-The output will automatically move the figure and table to the end of the document under their respective sections, while maintaining all cross-references.
+In this example, only figures will be moved to the end of the document under a "Figures" section.
+Tables will remain in their original positions.

-### Customizing Section Order
+### Organizing Multiple Section Types

-You can control the order of sections using the `display-item-order` option:
+You can specify multiple types of items to move and control their order:

 ```yaml
 ---